LucasDaSilva96/LucasDaSilva96/README.md

 📚 I'm currently learning: **React Native & Directus**

-💬 Feel free to ask me about: **TypeScript, JavaScript, React, and Next.js [here](https://github.com/LucasDaSilva96/LucasDaSilva96/issues)**
+💬 Feel free to ask me about: **TypeScript, JavaScript, React, Vue, Nuxt.js and Next.js [here](https://github.com/LucasDaSilva96/LucasDaSilva96/issues)**

 ✨ Fun fact about me: **I can code for hours on end, but if you challenge me to a workout, I'll bring the same level of intensity and focus—just with a bit more protein!**